 And all too often, that post-launch work gets done ... for free.

 Why?
-I think it’s a mix of things, but it's mostly due to the fact that freelancers don’t create a contract that defines how to handle additional post-launch work.
+I think it’s a mix of things, but mostly because freelancers don’t create a contract that defines how to handle additional post-launch work.

 That's one of the reasons we stress the value of a rock-solid design contract.
 Because if your design contract doesn’t cover this scenario, what do you do when, a month after launch, a client sends you an email like this: